susanBuck/slides/2014-11-12-young-women-in-digital-portfolios.md

 ## Showcase your work
 * Brief description
 * Your role in the project (if it wasn't 100% you)
-* Outline the benefits the project had for the client
+* What were the results/gains?
 * Testimonials
 * Snapshots ([ex](http://varsity.is/))
 * Process breakdown (sketches, iterations)